Uganda election: Museveni leads in early results | DW | 15.01.2021

-Ugandan President Yoweri Museveni is ahead in an initial tally of ballots cast.
+Uganda's longtime leader, President Yoweri Museveni, is ahead in an initial tally of ballots cast.
 His main rival, Bobi Wine, says the vote was marred by "widespread fraud."

-Ugandan President Yoweri Museveni is leading in the country's presidential election, according to provisional resullts released on Friday.
+Ugandan President Yoweri Museveni is leading in the country's presidential election, according to provisional results released on Friday.

 With around a quarter of votes counted, Museveni has 65% so far.
 His main rival Bobi Wine is trailing with 27%.